Molten-salt reactor: Fluoride salt-cooled high-temperature reactor

-The fluoride salt-cooled high-temperature reactor (FHR), also called advanced high temperature reactor (AHTR), is also a proposed Generation IV molten-salt reactor variant regarded promising for the long-term future.
-The FHR/AHTR reactor uses a solid-fuel system along with a molten fluoride salt as coolant.
+The fluoride salt-cooled high-temperature reactor (FHR), also called advanced high temperature reactor (AHTR), is a type of salt-cooled reactor.
+The FHR uses a solid fuel along with a molten fluoride salt as coolant.

+The concept was proposed as the Advanced High Temperature Reactor by ORNL in 2003.
+Following several years of conceptual development, the Pebble-Bed Fluoride Salt-Cooled High-Temperature Reactor (PB-FHR) design was launched by the University of California, Berkeley in 2014.
+This design was then used as the basis for Kairos Power's KP-FHR small modular reactor.
+The concept is also being explored in China by the Shanghai Institute Of Applied Physics (SINAP) as part of the TMSR project.

 One version of the Very-high-temperature reactor (VHTR) under study was the liquid-salt very-high-temperature reactor (LS-VHTR).
 It uses liquid salt as a coolant in the primary loop, rather than a single helium loop.
-It relies on "TRISO" fuel dispersed in graphite.
+It relies on tristructural-isotropic (TRISO) fuel dispersed in graphite.
 Early AHTR research focused on graphite in the form of graphite rods that would be inserted in hexagonal moderating graphite blocks, but current studies focus primarily on pebble-type fuel.
 The LS-VHTR can work at very high temperatures (the boiling point of most molten salt candidates is >1400 °C); low-pressure cooling that can be used to match hydrogen production facility conditions (most thermochemical cycles require temperatures in excess of 750 °C); better electric conversion efficiency than a helium-cooled VHTR operating in similar conditions; passive safety systems and better retention of fission products in the event of an accident.